inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 # Load Packages

-First, in order for all the packages to be loaded correctly into your *Rstudio* console, select in *File* - *Open Project in new Sesssion...*.
+First, in order for all the packages to be loaded correctly into your *Rstudio* console, select in *File* - *Open Project in new Sesssion...*, then clicking on the pre-existing *Rproject* from the repo.
 With the use of the `packrat` package, the `.Rprofile` script will automatically run files in the `packrat` directory and load the appropriate packages into the **R** environment.

 Once this is completed, you should be opened up to a new Rstudio sesion.
 Here we will be referencing the `helper_functions` script which contains all the necessary packages.
+We use

+	source(here("src",'helper_functions.R'))

-We use ` source(here("src",'helper_functions.R'))` but for this demonstration we will load them in manually.
+For this demonstration we will load them in manually.

 ```
 # LOAD YOUR PACKAGES